-With the exception of a 4-year adventure in New York City, Shannon is a lifelong Lawrencian.
-She was raised here by a community who cared and offered support throughout her youth, which was steeped in experiences of family violence and deep personal trauma.
+Shannon is a lifelong Lawrence townie, proud to have been raised here by a community who cared and offered support throughout her youth, which was steeped in experiences of family violence and deep personal trauma.
 Without the community support offered by her neighbors, friends’ families, robust social services, and many wonderful teachers -- Shannon is certain her life would look different today.
-Thankfully, the Douglas County Community planted early seeds of values Shannon now works to live by: justice, safety, and mutual aid.
+Thankfully, the Douglas County community planted early seeds of values Shannon now works to live by: justice, safety, and mutual aid.

-Shannon left for Brooklyn more eager than ever to explore the path of public service.
-She was selected to be an AmeriCorps VISTA Member at Groundwork, Inc., a community-based organization in East New York that provides a wide scope of support services to neighborhood communities.
-She also worked retail and childcare jobs for a few years in Brooklyn before deciding she was ready to come back home.
-In 2010, Shannon re-joined AmeriCorps for another year of public service focused on coordinating service opportunities at local organizations through the United Way of Douglas County’s Roger Hill Volunteer Center.
-Her favorite project from that time was developing the "Summer of Service" program where Douglas County youth signed up for week-long volunteer projects throughout the entire county.
-During that time, Shannon also trained to become an advocate at GaDuGi SafeCenter (now the Sexual Trauma and Abuse Care Center), where she gained the tools to support and empower survivors of violence like herself.
-She quickly realized the need to increase both access and understanding of the local system responses to folks suffering abuse and exploitation in our community.
-In February 2013, Shannon became the Court Advocacy Coordinator at The Willow Domestic Violence Center so she could directly impact the experiences of folks navigating the legal system as a means to establish safety for their families.
-She continues to serve in that role at The Willow today.
-Shannon has been self-studying local court procedures and how the public accesses our systems for close to a decade, which has taught her a lot about the everyday barriers people are facing.
-She knows many local stakeholders and believes in the capacity that our community has to foster increasingly creative solutions to these complex issues.
+Shannon left for Brooklyn more eager than ever to explore the path of public service & was selected to be an AmeriCorps VISTA Member at an organization that provided a wide scope of supports to dense neighborhood communities.
+She also worked retail and childcare jobs for a few years before deciding she was ready to come back home in 2010, re-joining AmeriCorps for 1 more year, with a role based at the United Way of Douglas County’s Roger Hill Volunteer Center.
+Her favorite project from that time was developing the "Summer of Service" program where Douglas County youth signed up for week-long volunteer projects at agencies throughout the entire county.
+She became a volunteer advocate at GaDuGi SafeCenter (now the Sexual Trauma & Abuse Care Center) around that same time, which sparked her drive to pursue a career in direct advocacy work with fellow survivors of violence.
+In February 2013, Shannon became Court Advocacy Coordinator at The Willow Domestic Violence Center so she could support folks navigating the legal system as a means to establish safety for their families.
+She had direct lived experience with our local systems, which she realized could be leveraged as useful peer support for others.
+Her role offers insight into the daily barriers & struggles of many folks navigating our systems, allowing her to help amplify survivors' voices more.

-Shannon and her partner, Bobbi Henson, live in the Prairie Park neighborhood and enjoy making native prairie gardens together for resident pollinators of all varieties.
+Outside of work life Shannon and her partner, Bobbi, enjoy making native prairie gardens together for local pollinators of all varieties.
 Bobbi, an Air Force Academy graduate, currently works at Cerner as a Software Engineer, and spends much of their time on woodworking projects and DIY home improvement.
-Together, Shannon and Bobbi are committed to supporting local community organizing efforts focused on racial equity and justice.
-They also love the opportunity to travel whenever possible, usually on a mission to go have epic hiking adventures in remote places.
+Together, Shannon & Bobbi are committed to supporting local community organizing efforts focused on racial equity and justice.
+And for a recharge, they love the opportunity to travel whenever possible ... often in search of epic hiking adventures.